 That means if you’re not sending emails when people are most ready to respond to your calls to action, you may be missing important opportunities.

 With that in mind, let’s talk about how to figure out your optimal send time and day.

 Because the optimal send time is different for everyone, your best bet is to run a few experiments to find out when your audience is most likely to open your emails.

 If you know your target audience, you can probably make an assumption about when you think they’ll be most in the mood to engage with your subject matter.
 But, of course, you want to test your assumptions.

-Ready to find your optimal send time?
+Ready to find your best time to send email?

-Want to split test your emails?
-Sign up for a FREE 30-day trial with AWeber.
-Many email marketing platforms limit what you can split test.
-Take Constant Contact and ConvertKit.
-They only allow you to split test subject lines.
 With AWeber, you can split test nearly every aspect of your emails — subject lines, send times, copy, templates, buttons, and more!
 This gives you the power to optimize your email strategy.